-- If you want to take a break from the currents and big animals to get up close and personal with the small stuff, head to North Male Atoll.
-Here, the rare, strange and oddly wonderful take up residence on the atoll's southwest corner.
+Get up close and personal with the small stuff at North Male Atoll.
+Here, the rare, strange and oddly wonderful take up residence on the atoll’s southwest corner.
 Psychedelic flatworms, batfish, stealthy leaf scorpionfish and nudibranchs all chill out in slow motion under clouds of fairy basslets, anthia and other tiny reef fish.

 Depth: From sun-soaked shallow reefs to deep walls, there are a variety of dive profiles to keep just about anyone happy.

 Visibility: Ranges from 20 metres/65 feet to well beyond – most of the time it is very, very good.
-Keep in mind that if you do get soupy visibility, it's usually a good thing.
-There aren't any rivers to muddy the water, so it's usually plankton clouding the water, which can bring in the whale sharks.
+Soupy visibility is usually a good thing; it’s usually plankton which can bring in the whale sharks.

-Currents: Range from slow to ripping.
+Currents: Range from slow to surprisingly strong.
 They can be especially strong in the atoll passes, but this is what brings in the big stuff.
-Consider a surface signaling device as a mandatory part of your dive kit.
+Bring a surface signaling device.

 Dive Season: The diving is good all year long, but bear in mind that the southwest monsoon brings significant rain between April and October, especially June to August.